AriPal/SesamWorkshop/SesamWorkshopGuide.md

 }
 ```

-To provide something like this we must set up an data-flow that looks like this (with your name after each pipe).
-So we first need to create all the pipes as shown in the diagram below (except embedded data pipe), establish connection and lastly add some DTL logic in cardealer-preperation-(yourname).
+The outcome is to have a dataflow that looks like this with your name after each pipe.
+The following assignments will help you to achieve this.

 ![image](https://user-images.githubusercontent.com/8822677/174827832-ee1692cb-2f2b-4ed9-b8fc-a191ed165f4c.png)